orca-zhang/influxdb-c/README.md

         INFLUX_END);
     ```

-- The series to be send are like:
+- The series sent are:

     ```
     foo x=10i